Cenote Aldea Zama: Tulum’s Secret Free Cenote

 However, it is important to research a cenote before you visit.
 Unfortunately, some cenotes are contaminated with harmful bacteria like Escherichia Coli (E. Coli).
 Contaminated cenotes near Tulum include Cristal Cenote, Calavera Cenote, and Casa Cenote.

-Stunning blue waters of cenote Aldea Zama in Tulum
+Stunning blue waters of cenote Aldea Zama, the only free cenotes in Tulum

 Are cenotes in Tulum free?